SentyFunBall/valour-vapp/programming basics.md

 programming languages simply a way to tell computers what to do
 ## are they hard?
 a lot of them, not too much. and Vapp was created specially for being very easy
-## how do i program in vapp?
+## how do I program in vapp?
 vapp is very simple to install and use you just need (insert how to install the electron part) then use the vapp shell for running the code.
 ## what is a shell? is there an animal too?
-No, there is no animals. shell is a name of the language interface
+No, there are no animals. shell is a name of the language interface
 ## what is an IDE
 IDE stands for Integrated Development Environment, simply a place to code
 ## So, after this little explanation, lets talk about how programming in vapp works: